wp-plugins/cool-fade-popup/readme.txt

 [Comments/Suggestion](http://www.gopiplus.com/work/2011/01/08/cool-fade-popup/)
 [About author](http://www.gopiplus.com/work/)

+Cool fade popup wordpress plugin create a popup message to the WordPress website with customizable html content.
 Sometimes its useful to add a pop up to your website to show your ads, special announcement and for offers.
 Using this plug-in you can creates unblockable, dynamic and fully configurable popups for your blog.

 This popup ads are very effective advertising tools for your website since they won’t get automatically blocked by popup blocking tool.

+= Features of this plugin =

 *   Easy installation.
 *   Easy configuration.